The Push For Mental Health Days

 Get professional help from an online addiction and mental health counselor from BetterHelp.

-• Personalized Matching Process
+- Personalized Matching Process

-• Easy Online Scheduling
+- Easy Online Scheduling

-• 30,000+ Licensed Therapists
+- 30,000+ Licensed Therapists

 New Work Culture Warrants New Policies

-1. Invitation To Be Open About Mental Health
+1. Being Open About Mental Health

-Though much of the world is operating in a nearly normal capacity, many are still suffering from burnout and other lasting effects from the past few years.
 By scheduling time to speak with workers about not only their workloads and the feasibility, but also about their overall health and state of mind, employers have the opportunity to create a network of support in which their employees feel truly cared for.
 This practice could be beneficial in encouraging employees who are hesitant to take time off for their mental wellbeing, too.
 If higher ups reassure the importance of self-maintenance, those who are unsure of the implications of said time off understand there is no penalty or shame associated with that preservation.

-3. Implement Company-Wide Days Off
+3. Implementing Company-Wide Days Off

-Many employees fear taking time off for the pile of emails, deadlines, meetings, and any other important information they might have missed while they were away.
+Many employees fear taking time off for the pile of emails, deadlines, meetings, and any other important information they might miss while they were away.
 To combat this, Monster suggests companies schedule time throughout the year where everyone is off at the same time.
 That way, all employees, from CEO to entry-level, are sure they won’t miss anything.

 Mental Health Days In Practice: LinkedIn’s “LiftUp!”
 Initiative